Anita Loos

-Life and career

 Early life

 Loos was born in Sisson (now Mount Shasta), California, to Richard Beers Loos and Minerva Ellen "Minnie" (Smith) Loos.
 She had one sister, Gladys Loos, and one brother, Dr. Harry Clifford Loos, a physician and a co-founder of the Ross-Loos Medical Group.

 About pronouncing her name, Loos said, "The family has always used the correct French pronunciation which is lohse.
 However, I myself pronounce my name as if it were spelled luce, since most people pronounce it that way and it was too much trouble to correct them."